zgcarvalho/KVFinder-web-service/README.md

 ### HTTP Client

 In this repository, we provide a simple [Python HTTP client](https://github.com/LBC-LNBio/KVFinder-web-service/blob/master/http-client.py) to interact with KVFinder-web service via `requests` package.

-This client provides a template in Python that can be run to access our web service and parse the output data.
+This client provides an example of a template in Python that can be run to access our web service and parse the output data.

 ### KVFinder-web portal